Islandora-Image-Segmentation/Newspaper-Navigator-API/dev/style_guide.md

 # Python Style Guide

-## Python Style Rules

-Let's try to follow this style guide inspired by [Google's Python Style Guide](http://google.github.io/styleguide/pyguide.html), in addition to the regular PEP8.
+Let's try to follow this style guide inspired by [Google's Python Style Guide](http://google.github.io/styleguide/pyguide.html), in addition to the regular PEP8, whenever possible.
+Keep this in mind when writing or reviewing code.

 **Semicolons**